 The symptoms must significantly interfere with the person’s normal functioning and occur nearly every day.4

-In general, rates of substance use disorders are nearly twice as high in individuals diagnosed with a mood disorder such as MDD than in individuals without such a diagnosis.
+In general, rates of substance use disorders are nearly twice as high in individuals diagnosed with a mood disorder such as depression than in individuals without such a diagnosis.

 Although any type of substance abuse or dependence may co-occur with mood disorders, several types of substance use may exemplify particularly prevalent comorbidities:

-People with two mental health issues may benefit from the simultaneous treatment of both.
-For instance, someone with a dual diagnosis (a situation also described as co-occurring disorders) of major depressive disorder and a substance use disorder may experience more comprehensive recovery by having both of these issues addressed at the same time.7
+People with a combination of mental health issues may benefit from the simultaneous treatment of both.
+For instance, someone with a dual diagnosis (a situation also described as co-occurring disorders) of depression and a substance use disorder may experience more comprehensive recovery by having both of these issues addressed at the same time.7

-A treatment team for someone with a dual diagnosis could consist of physicians (psychiatrists or other addiction treating doctors), psychologists, social workers, counselors, case managers, vocational rehabilitation counselors, and any other specialists that fit into the overall treatment plan for the individual.
+A treatment team for someone with a dual diagnosis could consist of physicians (psychiatrists or other addiction treating doctors), psychologists, social workers, counselors, case managers, vocational rehabilitation counselors, and any other mental health professionals that fit into the overall treatment plan for the individual.